| Home > Minnesota Bankruptcy |

 Bankruptcy laws and resources vary from state to state.
 The following page provides information and resource links for the state of Minnesota.

-If you are not looking for information regarding Minnesota, please use the links on the right to find information for your state.
+If you are not looking for information regarding Minnesota, please use the links on the left to find information for your state.

 Minnesota bankruptcy courts consist of one district, which is further divided into several divisions.
 Generally, the debtor’s county of residence will determine which division the bankruptcy petition is filed.
 It may also be determined by the location of the debtor’s principal place of business or principal assets.